JaiAnshSB26/Machine-Learning-approach-to-Roommate-Flat-mate-allocation-algorithm-for-BX-students/README.md

 Any feedback/suggestions is both welcome and appreciated.
 Please email me at - <Jaianshofficial26@gmail.com>

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License (see [LICENSE](https://github.com/JaiAnshSB26/Mentor-Mentee-Allocation-Algorithm/blob/main/LICENSE)).